Nuitka/Nuitka/README.rst

 With the ``--jobs`` option of Nuitka, it will not start many C compiler instances at once, each competing for the scarce resource of RAM.
-By picking a value of one, only one C compiler instance will be running, and on a 8 core system, that reduces the amount of memory by factor 8, so that's a natural choice right there.
+By picking a value of one, only one C compiler instance will be running, and on an 8 core system, that reduces the amount of memory by factor 8, so that's a natural choice right there.

 Dynamic ``sys.path``
 ====================

-If your script modifies ``sys.path`` to e.g. insert directories with source code relative to it, Nuitka will not be able to see those.
+If your script modifies ``sys.path``, e.g. inserts directories with source code relative to it, Nuitka will not be able to see those.
 However, if you set the ``PYTHONPATH`` to the resulting value, it will be able to compile it and find the used modules from these paths as